 The state competitions top off months of hard work and practice for teens.
 They have chosen among a wide variety of categories, including music, public speaking, Bible knowledge, art, writing, and digital media.
 Some are competing for college scholarships, while others, who are just developing their skills or not planning to attend one of the participating colleges, compete in what’s known as the open competition.

-On March 31, teens in several midwestern states took part in their state competitions.
-In Iowa, teens competed at Grandview Park Baptist Church in Des Moines.
+Competitions have already taken place in Iowa, Kansas, western Missouri, Oklahoma, and Arizona.
+Later this month teens will compete in Michigan, New York, and Minnesota.
+On March 31 teens competed at Grandview Park Baptist Church in Des Moines.
 Danielle Celarier of Faith Baptist Church, Iowa City, won first place in strings after placing second in the national competition last year.
 Morgan Elizondo of Calvary Baptist Church, Grinnell, had a similar accomplishment, placing first in visualized Bible teaching after coming in second at last year’s national competition.

 In Illinois, Sara Todd, who attends Emmanuel Baptist Church of Warrenville, located in Naperville, placed first in piano after receiving second in nationals last year.
 I had the privilege of watching Sara’s fingers fly through Brahms’ “Rhapsody in D Minor” at a piano recital on Saturday.
-There I learned that Sara is headed to LeTourneau University, Longview, Texas, this fall to study aeronautical science.
+There I learned that Sara is headed to LeTourneau University this fall to study aeronautical science.
 But she won’t be leaving her gift as a pianist in Illinois.
 She will be playing at a nearby church that has been without a pianist for two years.

 Regardless of the category or competition level, students develop their God-given talents for ministry through Talents For Christ.
 And while it is always fun to win, TFC is all about creating a habit that will lead to a lifetime of serving God.